BootcampersCollective/Coders-Workshop/README.md

 - Have a topic you're interested in?
 Want to cover something in a group setting?
 Let us know!

-### Discussion

-What's the difference between object-oriented and functional programming?

 ### Topic

 Algorithms!

 ### Challenges

 [Some](./Coding-Challenges/higherOrderFunctions/Array.prototype.some)